FruitPunch5amurai/IT276-Aard/README.md

 # IT276-Aard
 READ THIS!!!
-Executable might not work for some reason but it works when u build and run in VS 2010
+Executable might not work for some reason but it works when u build and run in VS 2010 Press space to get out of title screen at the start MIDTERM DELIVERABLES:

-MIDTERM DELIVERABLES:
 All done except i made 3 skills instead of 4
 -Player and Following Spirits